 Third-party verification form signed by the provider, if family-provided documents are not available.

-When income is projected at new admission or interim, if third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.
+If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.

 Before placing bills and documentation in the tenant file, the PHA will redact all personally identifiable information.